Vsauce: D!NG

+The Rest Is Science

+The Rest Is Science is a podcast hosted by Michael Stevens and Professor Hannah Fry, and is about varied topics in math and science.
+They upload videos twice a week, having normal episodes about a certain topic, and "field notes" episodes in which they answer viewers' questions and share things they own or have found.
+The channel was started on August 22, 2025, and, as of 10 June 2026, they have 586 thousand subscribers and 132 million views.

 Collaborations

 Some people or channels Michael Stevens of Vsauce1 has collaborated with include Bill Nye, BrainCraft, Derek Muller, Good Mythical Morning, The Filthy Frank Show, and others.
 The following collaborations were mentioned in publications.
 Vsauce has collaborated with Henry Reich of MinutePhysics on two videos: "Guns in Space" and "What if the Earth were Hollow?".
 In 2014, Jake of Vsauce3 had narrated two episodes of the series Did You Know Gaming? covering the Game Boy.
 In August 2016, Stevens served as a guest host on the show BattleBots.
 On March 24, 2018, Stevens was largely involved with a collaboration featured on HowToBasic's YouTube channel.
-In November of 2025, Stevens announced his collaboration with British Mathematician and fellow content creator Hannah Fry on a podcast called The Rest Is Science.
+In November 2025, Stevens announced his collaboration with British mathematician and fellow content creator Hannah Fry on a podcast called The Rest Is Science.

 Awards

 In 2014, Vsauce won a Webby for People's Voice award for best news and information.

 In 2014 and 2015, the channel won the Streamy Award for Best Science and Education Channel, Show, or Series.